akka/akka-projection/akka-edge-docs/src/main/paradox/feature-summary.md

 Events are stored on the producer side, but if the environment for the edge service does not have the capabilities to run a full database it can be a single Akka node with embeddable storage such as the @extref[H2 database](akka-persistence-r2dbc:getting-started.html#using-h2).

-@@@ note
-The file mode of H2 is recommended to reduce memory requirements.
+Note that the file mode of H2 is recommended to reduce memory requirements.
 That means that if the edge service is restarted with a different file system all stored events are lost.
 For some edge services that may be totally fine, for others it may not be an option.
-@@@

 @@@ Warning
 H2 database should not be used when the service is an Akka Cluster with more than 1 node.